-The Dynamic Programming is considered a powerful enough technique that can be used for solving several different problems in O(n2) or O(n3) time, where a naive approach would require an exponential time (Gusfield 1997; Iliopoulos & Rahman 2008b; Wagner & Fischer 1974; Zhang et al. 2007).
-One important factor that needs to be taken into account regarding these kinds of problems is the following: if solving a subproblem is the optimal solution, then this optimal solution for the specific subproblem must be used (Hsu & Du 1984).
+The Dynamic Programming is considered a powerful enough technique that can be used for solving several different problems in $O(n^2)$ or $O(n^3)$ time, where a naive approach would require an exponential time [17, 22, 37, 40].
+One important factor that needs to be taken into account regarding these kinds of problems is the following; if solving a sub-problem is the optimal solution, then this optimal solution for the specific sub-problem must be used [20].

-Overall, this method constitutes a general approach for solving problems and resembles the "divide-and-conquer" method.
-The main difference between these two methods is that in Dynamic Programming, the subproblems will typically overlap.
-The aim is to somehow split the initial problem into a reasonable number of subproblems in a way that we can use optimal solutions to the smaller subproblems.
-The final output is to provide the initial problem with a near optimal solution.
+Overall, this method constitutes a general approach for solving problems and resembles "divide-and-conquer" method.
+The main difference between these two methods is that except that in Dynamic Programming, the sub-problems will typically overlap.
+The aim is to somehow split the initial problem into a reasonable number of sub-problems in a way that we can use optimal solutions to the smaller sub-problems; the final output is to provide the initial problem with a near optimal solution.
 The storing of the concrete solutions can be implemented by using a memory-based data structure, such as an array, a map, etc.